Sydney Dementia Network

 A co-operative effort to accelerate dementia research and care

-What does the SDN represent?
+What do the SDN do?

 The Sydney Dementia Network Lived Experience Expert Advisory Panel (LEEAP) was established in 2020 by Dr Claire O’CallaghanProf Muireann Irish and Prof Lee-Fay Low.
 LEEAP involves people with lived experience of dementia, including caregivers or family members, and people with dementia.
 The panel meets 3-4 times a year to provide dementia researchers with advice on research priorities, design, interpretation and other issues.